727800350/note/cs/go.md

 - rune  // int32 的别名, 代表一个Unicode码
 - float32, float64
 - complex64, complex128

-### array
-An array type definition specifies a length and an element type.
-For example, the type `[4]int` represents an array of four integers.

-Go's arrays are values.
-An array variable denotes the entire array; it is not a pointer to the first array element (as would be the case in C).
-This means that when you assign or pass around an array value you will make a copy of its contents.
-(To avoid the copy you could pass a pointer to the array, but then that's a pointer to an array, not an array.)

 ### string
 Strings are actually very simple: they are just read-only slices of bytes with a bit of extra syntactic support from the language.